MazZzDaI/D365ODataCsdlShortener/readme.md

 # Overview

-D365FO Data CSDL Shortener is a command line tool that makes it easy to make a CSDL file shorter.
+Dynamics 365 Finance / Supply Chain Management (D365F&O/SCM) OData CSDL Shortener is a command line tool that makes it easy to make a CSDL file shorter.

 ## Capabilities